MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.DeviceManagement.Administration/New-MgDeviceManagementAuditEvent.md

   - `[UserPermissions <String[]>]`: List of user permissions when the audit was performed.
   - `[UserPrincipalName <String>]`: User Principal Name (UPN).

-BODYPARAMETER `<IMicrosoftGraphAuditEvent1>`: A class containing the properties for Audit Event.
+`BODYPARAMETER <IMicrosoftGraphAuditEvent>`: A class containing the properties for Audit Event.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[Activity <String>]`: Friendly name of the activity.